 Mild-Moderate Disabilities, grades K-12: Use our recommendation form (only one form is required) to document your 60 hours of experience with special needs students in public schools, grades K-12.
 In addition, you need two original, professional letters of recommendation on the organization's letterhead.

-If you need assistance finding a placement for hours in a school setting, please visit our student opportunities page or talk to your academic advisor for support.
+If you need assistance finding a placement for hours in a school setting for any of the above programs, please visit our student opportunities page or talk to your academic advisor for support.

 Program applicants are required to demonstrate a strong GPA (minimum 2.5; 3.0 preferred), but all applicants are reviewed holistically and on a case-by-case basis.
-Additionally, demonstrating a strong GPA does not guarantee admission to the program.
+Demonstrating a strong GPA does not guarantee admission to the program.

-An advising plan must be created with your College of Education academic advisor prior to program application, to ensure you are on track for meeting programmatic requirements.
-Please click here or call 621-7865 to schedule an appointment to meet with an advisor.
+An advising plan must be created and signed with your College of Education academic advisor prior to the program application, to ensure you are on track for meeting programmatic requirements.
+Call (520) 621-7865 to schedule an appointment to meet with an advisor.

-At minimum, students should have foundation math, freshman composition, and at least second semester language completed prior to program admission.
-Deaf Studies (Educational Interpreting) applicants must have fourth semester American Sign Language (ASL) completed or in progress at the time of admission.
+At minimum, students should have foundation math, freshman composition, and at least second-semester language completed prior to program admission.
+Deaf Studies (Educational Interpreting) applicants must have fourth semester American Sign Language (ASL) completed or in progress at the time of application.

 Required Essay Prompt for All Applicants: